dwjwjy/APGD/README.md

 https://drive.google.com/drive/folders/1TyngImn4SSK9Be_YBwooSMN2ctqkZKkw

 If you want to generate your own training and test sets, Please download the code for T-SEA (https://github.com/VDIGPKU/T-SEA). run evaluation.py and save the output image.
+T-SEA is a highly effective and inspiring adversarial patch attack method.
+We sincerely thank the authors for open-sourcing their code.

 We provide the adversarial patches used for training and testing: